IBM-Cloud/ansible-collection-ibm/docs/ibm_container_alb_create.rst

 Parameters
 ----------

+  enable (False, bool, True)
+    If set to true, the ALB is enabled by default.

+  nlb_version (False, str, None)
+    The version of the network load balancer that you want to use for the ALB.

   cluster (True, str, None)
     (Required for new resource) The ID of the cluster that the ALB belongs to.

-  enable (False, bool, True)
-    If set to true, the ALB is enabled by default.
+  alb_type (True, str, None)
+    (Required for new resource) The type of ALB that you want to create.

   ingress_image (False, str, None)